Lithill/New-Egg-Champion-Website/readme.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

-The following issues were raised by my tutor as feedforward:

-* There was a lack of control around font sizes.
-Font sizes have now been more clearly defined throughout the site.
-* The article on the history page was difficult to read.
-Padding was added to make the column thinner that was used for the article.

-The following issues were raised during my mid project meeting with my mentor:

-* The file path for images did not work when accessed through GitPages.
-The file path has been changed to fix this.
-* The video on the homepage was too large on mobile view and created a vertical scroll.
-It has since been resized.
-* The links on the navigation bar overspilled on smaller mobile views.
-The links have been made smaller so that this does not happen.
-* It was felt that users would expect the chevrons to be clickable.
-This has been implemented.
-* Images on the news page were not responsive and overlapped each other on smaller screens.
-They have now been made a percentage of the screen width to overcome this.
-* Images from the Zazzle embed code were blurry.
-Images were created on Spreadshirt instead to be used.
-* Heading titles and images were too spaced out in mobile view.
-This was the effect of using a background image, so the code was re-written to use an image instead.
-* Heading images did not centre in mobile view.
-This has been rectified.
-* Spacing on the egg quiz form needed improving.
-This has now been done.
-* The quiz needed a thank you page.
-This has been created and linked to the form submission button.
-* Spacing was too wide between images and text on the history page.
-This has now been changed.

-The following issues were raised by friends and family who helped to test the website:

-* The "vs" text on the news page goes over the navigation bar when scrolling down the page.
-This has now been fixed.
-* Clicking on chevron navigation links will not scroll to the expected areas of a page on a Latitude 7420 laptop (Display resolution 1920x1280 pixels).
-This will be fixed in a future update.
-* The index page does not display "Have They" text without scrolling down on a Latitude 7420 laptop.
-This will be fixed in a future update.

 ### W3C Validator

 The [W3C HTML Validator](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
 The [W3C CSS Validator](https://jigsaw.w3.org/) was used to validate CSS in the style.css file.